thephpleague/uri/docs/dev-master/uri/schemes/http.md

 ## Instantiation

 To work with Http URIs you can use the `League\Uri\Schemes\Http` class.
 This class handles secure and insecure Http URI.
-In addition to the [defined named constructors](/dev-master/uri/index/#instantiation), the `Http` class can be instantiated using the server variables.
+In addition to the default named constructors, the `Http` class can be instantiated using the server variables.

 ~~~php
 <?php